mapulu/com.danfoss/README.md

-# Danfoss LC12 / LC13 support for Athom Homey
+# Danfoss LC12 / LC13 and Room Thermostat support for Athom Homey
-Makes Homey work with the z-wave version of the Danfoss LC12 and LC13 models
+Makes Homey work with the z-wave version of the Danfoss LC12 and LC13 models and the Room Thermostat

 ## Supported devices with most common parameters:
 * Danfoss LC13